Yaya-Liu/Gender_Bias_Analysis/README.md

 # R-Dataset-Exploration: Gender Bias Analysis

+Purpose:
+	- RStudio Practice
-Whether the Acme corporation has gender bias by analyzing starting salaries they provided for newly hired workers?
+	- Whether the Acme corporation has gender bias by analyzing starting salaries they provided for newly hired workers?

 The Acme corporation is accused of gender bias in